LGK-Productions/GodotRuntimeInspector/README.md

 Put the addons/settings_inspector folder into the addons folder of your godot project.
 Drag the MemberInspectorHandler.tscn scene into the scene you want to open inspectors in.

 ## API
-A new Inspector can be opened using:
+Inspectors can be created in two different ways:
+1. As a standalone floating window using:
 ``` c#
 private TestModel testObject = new();
 var handle = MemberInspectorHandler.Instance.OpenClassInspectorWindow(testObject);